Transnational • UNESCO World Heritage Site

 Spa, Belgium - The Original Spa Experience

 Spa holds the unique distinction of being the namesake for spa culture worldwide, with its name becoming synonymous with thermal therapy and wellness tourism.
 The town's over 300 mineral springs, classified into light mineral waters and natural sparkling "pouhons", represent the diversity of European therapeutic waters.
 Located in the Ardennes mountains, Spa developed foundational concepts of thermal tourism that spread throughout Europe.
 Its historical significance includes hosting the world's first beauty pageant in 1888 and serving as Kaiser Wilhelm II's final residence before his abdication.
 The town's thermal establishments evolved from simple springs into sophisticated spa complexes, establishing patterns replicated across Europe.
+Pro tip: Combine Thermes de Spa visit with a walk to Pouhon Pierre-le-Grand spring pavilion for free mineral water sampling and historic architecture.

 Recommended